Foreign relations of India: Southeast

 The ASEAN region has an abundance of natural resources and significant technological skills.
 These provide a natural base for the integration between ASEAN and India in both trade and investment.
 The present level of bilateral trade with ASEAN of nearly US$18 billion is reportedly increasing by about 25% per year.
 India hopes to reach the level of US$30 billion by 2007.
-India is also improving its relations with the help of other policy decisions like offers of lines of credit, better connectivity through air (open skies policy), rail and road links.
+India is also improving its relations with the help of other policy decisions like offers of lines of credit, better connectivity through the air (open skies policy), and rail and road links.

+India's prime minister Narendra Modi declared 2026 the ASEAN-India Year Of Maritime Cooperation during the 47th ASEAN summit.